nuxeh/url-bot-rs/README.md

 operation, specified in the `[features]` section:

-- `mask_highlights` (bool) inserts invisible characters to defeat highlight regexes
+- `mask_highlights` (bool) inserts invisible characters to defeat highlight regexes.
-- `send_notice` (bool) causes the bot to respond with notices rather than private messages
+- `send_notice` (bool) causes the bot to respond with notices rather than private messages.
-- `report_metadata` (bool) if enabled, causes image metadata to be reported
+- `report_metadata` (bool) if enabled, causes image metadata to be reported.
 - `report_mime` (bool) if enabled, causes mime types to be reported, if no other title or metadata is found.
-- `history` (bool) enable previous post information using a database
+- `history` (bool) enable previous post information using a database.
 - `invite` (bool) if enabled, `/invite` will cause the bot to join a channel.
 - `autosave` (bool) if enabled, `/invite` and `/kick` will automatically write out the active configuration with an updated list of channels.